AdaCore/spark2014/docs/guidance/main.rst

    subtype Temperature is Float range -100.0 ..
 300.0;
    subtype Length is Integer range 0 ..
 65_535;

-When user types are introduced, you may either add a suitable range to these types or introduce derived types or subtypes with suitable range as above.
+When new types are introduced, you may either add a suitable range to these types or introduce derived types or subtypes with suitable range as above.

 .. rubric:: Useful Contracts

+.. index:: Precondition

 Aside from types, it might be important to specify in which context a subprogram may be called.
 This is known as the precondition of the subprogram.
 All the examples of check messages seen in section :ref:`Run-time Checks` could be proved if suitable preconditions are added to the enclosing subprogram.
 For example, consider procedure ``Convert_Integer``, which assigns an integer ``X`` to a natural ``U``: